 There is no better way to learn than from experience.
 Starting your website gives you the advantage of learning digital marketing in the real world.

-You’ll wear many hats managing your blog, from website management, content writing, SEO, and networking to content marketing.
-It will help you in a lot of ways you can never imagine.
+You’ll wear many hats managing your blog, from website management and content writing to SEO, networking, and content marketing.
+It will help you in many ways you can never imagine.

-As you continue managing your blog, you’re learning in the process and building on the experience you’ll need to take on clients’ jobs and be able to show your past work.
+As you continue managing your blog, you’re learning in the process and building the experience you’ll need to take on clients’ jobs and show your past work.

-Improve your blog traffic and sales to build confidence and necessary marketing skills.
+Improve your blog traffic and sales to build confidence and the marketing skills you need.

 When clients ask for your past work or experience level, you have a real-world case study to show.